Calciferz/YoutubeKeysFix/README.md

 #### Global keyboard shortcuts, changed:
 - Esc -> focus player when not in fullscreen

-- Shift-Esc -> cycle search box, video list, like buttons / comments
+#### Global keyboard shortcuts, unaffected:
 - Space -> play/pause on the whole page, not only when player is focused

-#### Global keyboard shortcuts, unaffected:
 - K -> play/pause
 - C -> toggle closed captions (subtitles)
 - M -> mute